maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - string
   - default: []
   - List of client IPs to trust, they will bypass any check from the bouncer or cache (useful for LAN or VPN IP)
+- RemediationHeadersCustomName
+  - string
+  - default: ""
+  - Name of the header you want in response when request are cancelled (possible value of the header `ban` or `captcha`)
+- ForwardedHeadersCustomName
+  - string
+  - default: "X-Forwarded-For"
+  - Name of the header where the real IP of the client should be retrieved
 - ForwardedHeadersTrustedIPs
   - []string
   - default: []
   - List of IPs of trusted Proxies that are in front of traefik (ex: Cloudflare)
-- ForwardedHeadersCustomName
-  - string
-  - default: "X-Forwarded-For"
-  - Name of the header where the real IP of the client should be retrieved
 - RedisCacheEnabled
   - bool
   - default: false